vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

 ###  Create MediaPackage Endpoint

-A [MediaPackage Endpoint](https://docs.aws.amazon.com/mediapackage/latest/ug/endpoints.html) is integrated into a MediaPackage Channel, which is nothing but the **Streaming URL** and eventually Wrapped by CloudFront.
+A <a href="https://docs.aws.amazon.com/mediapackage/latest/ug/endpoints.html" target="_blank">MediaPackage Endpoint</a> is integrated into a MediaPackage Channel, which is nothing but the **Streaming URL** and eventually Wrapped by CloudFront.

 ```
     const packages = {